 Petroleum geologists and scientists use seismic and geological data to explore the Earth's oceans and terrain for gasoline and oil deposits.
-A master's degree in geology is usually required for employment as a petroleum geologist, though a bachelor's degree may qualify graduates for entry-level jobs in the field.
+A master's degree in geology is usually required for employment as a petroleum geologist, though a bachelor's degree can qualify graduates for some entry-level jobs in the field.

 How to Select a Petroleum Geology School

 According to the U.S. Bureau of Labor Statistics, most government agencies and private companies prefer to hire petroleum geologists with a master's degree in geology (www.bls.gov).
-Many universities offer both bachelor's and master's degree programs with concentrations in petroleum geology.
-An undergraduate major in geology may not be required for admission to a relevant graduate program.
+Many universities across the country offer both bachelor's and master's degree programs with concentrations in petroleum geology.
+An undergraduate major in geology is not necessarily required for admission to a relevant graduate program.